spinnaker/spinnaker.io/content/en/docs/setup/install/providers/kubernetes-v2/_index.md

 - A [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file

   The `kubeconfig` file allows Spinnaker to authenticate against your cluster and to have read/write access to any resources you expect it to manage.
-You can think of it as private key file to let Spinnaker connect to your cluster.
   You can request this from your Kubernetes cluster administrator.
+Deployment systems will copy your kubeconfig file into your spinnaker iinstallation so anything you add to the kubeconfig must work remotely in a target environment WITHOUT needing your local settings or permisisons
+  - Example:  You may use very different permissions in EKS using Node IAM permissions where locally you may use aws-iam-authenticator and your personal AWS permissions.

 - [kubectl](https://kubernetes.io/docs/user-guide/kubectl/) CLI tool